saideepika145/react-main/README.md

   >>yes

 - Configure jsdom package
-npm install --save-dev jest-environment-jsdom
+`npm install --save-dev jest-environment-jsdom`

 # Create test files
 1. Create a folder __tests__ any where in u are create app and place files in this folder or Create .test.js/ts or .spec.js/ts files

 # while writing test case
-- Install "npm i @babel/preset-react" - to render compoenents in test js files
+- Install `npm i @babel/preset-react` - to render compoenents in test js files
 - Include @babel/preset-react in bable config file
-- Install npm i -D @testing-library/jest-dom
+- Install `npm i -D @testing-library/jest-dom`
 - import "@testing-library/jest-dom" in your test file
-- create watch-test in scripts of pakcage.json and run "npm run watch-test".
+- create watch-test in scripts of pakcage.json and run `npm run watch-test`.
 This command will automatically run tests once there is an update in test files.
 No need to run npm run test again and again.

 Dunder method -- > __name__